HaramChoi-askui/custom-element/README.md

 ## Overview

-**Custom Element Selection** is a feature in askui that enables you to create custom selectors for elements on the screen, instead of relying on the standard selectors provided such as *Button, Icon, etc.*
+**Custom Element Selection** is a feature in askui that enables you to create custom selectors for elements on the screen, instead of relying on the standard selectors provided such as *Button, Textfield, etc.*

 With this feature, you can define a custom selector based on how the element is displayed on the screen.
 This can be particularly useful in situations where standard selectors are unreliable due to the non-standard property of the element.
 It provides greater flexibility and control, allowing you to tailor the automation to meet the specific needs of your application.